 That's why using our table compares the total cost of the transfer, based on the amount of your transfer.

 Sometimes, you just need it done, now!
 The problem is, it's hard to work out the quickest way to send money to Australia.
-When you need to urgently send money overseas, we know which service you should use.
+When you need to urgently send money overseas, TransferWise is the fastest money transfer service to use.

-TransferWise offer a quick, easy to use online service and mobile app, ideal for sorting out your international money transfers right now.
+TransferWise offer a quick, easy to use online service and mobile app, ideal for sorting out your international money transfers.

 - It’s very fast and easy to create an account.